SahityaRoy/E-Learning-freesite/README.md

 </ul>
 <h2 class="code-line" data-line-start=8 data-line-end=9 ><a id="Features_8"></a>Features</h2>
 <ul>
-<li class="has-line-data" data-line-start="10" data-line-end="11">I add all the top level free resources avilable on internet</li>
+<li class="has-line-data" data-line-start="10" data-line-end="11">I add all the top level free resources available on internet.</li>
-<li class="has-line-data" data-line-start="11" data-line-end="12">Also i added some paid courses in free of cost.</li>
+<li class="has-line-data" data-line-start="11" data-line-end="12">Also I added some paid courses in free of cost.</li>
-<li class="has-line-data" data-line-start="12" data-line-end="13">Add a contributor Avtar part for your work.</li>
+<li class="has-line-data" data-line-start="12" data-line-end="13">Add a contributor Avatar part for your work.</li>
 </ul>
 <blockquote>
-<p class="has-line-data" data-line-start="15" data-line-end="18">so lets contribute and be a open source contributor🐱‍💻<br>
+<p class="has-line-data" data-line-start="15" data-line-end="18">so let’s contribute and be an open source contributor🐱‍💻<br>
 welcome to all beginner 👩‍💻<br>
 So let’s get started</p>
 </blockquote>